-Johannes Schwimmbach and Béla hugged Ica and the children and "we all kissed each other".
-Dad, who was skin and bone after his imprisonment, was glad to see that Kata, his sister, and her children were all in the formation process.
+Schwimmbach, where Béla embraced Ica and the children and, and 'we all kissed each other'.
+Dad, who was skin and bone after his imprisonment, was glad to see that Kata, his sister, and her children were all well.
+Then, for the first time, Béla saw his small son Andrew and Kata's child Béci, who was born late September.
+Ica and Béla were asked to be Béci's Godparents.